-- Upper and lower leg strength is very important to maintain even as you get older.
-In particular focus on the hamstrings, quadriceps, gluteus muscles, hip flexors and psoas.
+- Strengthen your upper and lower leg muscles.
+Focus on exercises that target your hamstrings, quadriceps, gluteus muscles, hip flexors and psoas.

-- Stay at a recommended weight.
-Extra pounds add load to the knees.
+- Maintain a recommended weight.
+Extra pounds add significant stress to the knees.
 Even a 10-pound weight loss can make an enormous difference.

-- Arthritis is a result of thinning or disappearing cartilage.
-Cardiovascular activities like cycling (on a properly fitted bike) and swimming can help keep knee cartilage healthy without damaging it.
+- Choose low-impact exercises to protect the cartilage in your knees.
+Cardiovascular activities like cycling (on a properly fitted bike) and swimming can help keep knee cartilage healthy and prevent future damage.

-- A swollen knee should be seen by a medical provider right away.
+- See a medical provider right away if you have a swollen knee.
 It can indicate damaged cartilage.

-- As you get older be careful playing sports in which you abruptly start and stop or pivot, like basketball or football.
+- Be cautious when playing sports that require you to abruptly start, stop or pivot, like basketball or football.